Shyamalp16/CloudGaming/README.md

 4.  **Encoder-managed AIMD controller:**
     *   RTCP stats (loss/jitter) are forwarded into `Encoder::OnRtcpFeedback`.
 RTT is computed from video datachannel ping/pong and combined in the callback.
     *   An **AIMD** (Additive Increase / Multiplicative Decrease) controller adjusts bitrate within configured min/max bounds.
-    *   If runtime bitrate changes aren’t supported by the current codec, the encoder schedules a safe reopen between frames.
+    *   If runtime bitrate changes aren't supported by the current codec, the encoder schedules a safe reopen between frames.

 This entire process runs continuously, allowing the stream to adapt to changing network conditions in near real-time, ensuring the best possible quality and smoothness.